 Enzyme levels in the body can be increased by greatly increasing the amount of raw foods in the diet, or alternatively by supplementing with enzyme capsules.

 2. ‘Leaky gut syndrome’, otherwise known as intestinal permeability.
 This ‘syndrome’ has been theoretically suspected of being a major factor in a myriad of chronic inflammatory diseases and allergic conditions.
 In any situation where undigested protein molecules or bacteria or toxins can ‘leak’ through the gut wall you can expect an allergic or inflammatory response.

 Improving digestion as outlined above, improving gut flora with specific probiotics and increasing foods that contain bioflavonoids /antioxidants/Vitamin C will all help reduce the likely hood of this occurrence.

-Herbs such as Artemisia and can help greatly in helping remove unhealthy gut bacteria.
+Some herbs can help greatly in helping remove unhealthy gut bacteria.

 3. A low level of vitamin C and/or Bioflavonoids.
 These can not only help reduce the likely hood of ‘leaky gut syndrome’ but can help reduce histamine release.
 By reducing the amount of Histamine released from mast cells these substances can gently reduce the effect of an allergic reaction, i.e. the amount of swelling and mucus production.

 Quercetin is especially useful in this regard.